-Students must have all documentation updated online, and elevations turned in by 12:00pm each Friday.
-After 12:00pm, a zero (0) will be given for the documentation.
+Students must have all documentation updated online, and elevations turned in by midnight SUNDAYS.
+If late, a zero (0) will be given for the documentation.

 It is the student's responsibility to obtain all necessary documentation forms online and have them available daily.
 Credit will not be given for cases that are not recorded properly and on the appropriate form.

-All forms must be signed and initialed in correct spaces as well.
+All forms must be signed and initialed in correct spaces.

 It is the student's responsibility to have preceptors sign off and grade daily performance and cases.
-Without case documentation, there cannot be any credit given.
+Without case documentation, there cannot be any credit given and cases cannot be logged.